Stop thieves from accessing your keyless-entry car.

 Even if you don’t use a Faraday bag, you can add another layer of security by keeping your key fobs in a sealed metal box like a safe when at home.

 One benefit of electronic keys is that you can reprogram them, which negates the need to change the locks on your car.
-Take this step after you buy the car to make sure no one who might have a spare key can use it.
+Take this step if you’ve purchased a used car to make sure no one who might have a spare key can use it.

 If you suspect that your key fob has been hacked, you can reprogram your keys to ensure anyone who captured their signal can’t use them.
 Considering the cost of reprogramming, though, it’s much more affordable to keep your keys in Faraday bags in the first place.
 Keep track of the whereabouts of your key fobs, and go to your dealership or a locksmith to deactivate any lost or stolen ones.